rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

-<h3 id="f-6"> ☑️ Step 6. ❖ Part F review. </h3>
+<h3 id="G-6"> ☑️ Step 6. ❖ Part G review. </h3>

-There is no additional code for part F, but congrats on the publically live website!
+There is no additional code for part G, but congrats on the publically live website!

 **To update your website:**
 SSH into the web server, navigate to `/var/www/rooftop-media.org/`, and run `git pull`.